 - The Children's Crusade: Thousands of Children March to Holy Land but Never Return

 ‘Richard Duke of the Normans and of the Aquitanians and Count of the Angevins.’
 (Public Domain)

 Richard was pardoned by his father for his participation in the rebellion and after that was occupied with putting down uprisings by disgruntled barons in his own duchy of Aquitaine, especially in the region of Gascony.
-Richard’s cruelty in governing his duchy eventually resulted in a major revolt by the Gascons in 1183.
+But Richard’s cruelty in governing his duchy eventually resulted in a major revolt by the Gascons in 1183.
 Additionally, the rebels sought the aid of Richard’s brothers, Henry and Geoffrey, in their attempt to oust Richard from Aquitaine.
 The uprising collapsed, however, when Henry died suddenly in June 1183.

 The death of his elder brother meant that Richard was now the new heir to the throne.
-Henry II wanted give Aquitaine to Richard’s younger brother, John, a plan that the future king vehemently opposed.
+Henry II wanted to give Aquitaine to Richard’s younger brother, John, a plan that the future king vehemently opposed.
 As a result, Richard formed an alliance with the King of France, Philip II, and drove Henry II into submission.
 Henry II, who was forced to acknowledge Richard as his heir, died shortly after this in 1189.

 Richard the Lionheart, Richard I of England, being anointed during his coronation in Westminster Abbey.
 (Public Domain)

-Of King Richard I’s ten-year reign as the King of England, only six months of it were spent in this kingdom.
+Of King Richard I’s ten-year reign as the ruler of England, only six months of it were spent in this kingdom.
 Furthermore, in order to fund his military campaign in the Holy Land, Richard emptied his father’s treasury and sold sheriffdoms and other offices.
-In 1190, Richard set out for the Holy Land with a formidable fleet and army.
+In 1190, King Richard set out for the Holy Land with a formidable fleet and army.

-Richard I Leaving England for the Crusades.
+Richard I leaving England for the Crusades.
 (Public Domain)